 An account rep helps you optimize

-The nice thing about Media.net is that you get an account rep to help you optimize your website as soon as you sign up for them, which is really unique.
+The nice thing about Media.net is that you get an account rep to help you optimize your website as soon as you sign up with them, which is really unique.
 I don’t know of many display ad networks that do that and I know that Google Adsense certainly doesn’t.

 They assign you someone who is there to try to help you make the most money, which is really refreshing.

-Another pro is that they contact me frequently about trying to test new things on my websites.
-Some of those tests I have done have gone pretty favorably and for other tests they’ve offered I’ve said, “No, that’s not really something I want to do.”
+Another pro about Media.net is that they contact me frequently about trying to test new things on my websites.
+Some of those tests I have done have gone pretty favorably and some tests I’ve turned down, but I applaud their proactive approach.
+It’s almost like the reader-supported version of advertising.